opcaic/docs/intro/installation-instructions.rst

  Installation instructions
 ###########################

-This article describes how to install the OPCAIC platform on a new machine.
-This text assumes a Linux based hosts, however, it should be possible to adapt it for Windows hosts.
-The machine should have at least 4 GB of RAM and 2 Core CPU, and 20GB of disk space.
-Additional requirements on the machine(s) depend on the games that the platform should be able to support.
+This article describes how to install the OPCAIC platform.
 The OPCAIC platform consists of three main components:

  - *Web application* written in JavaScript
  - *Application server* hosting main applicaton logic
  - *Worker service* for tournament execution

 In this text, we will refer to these components simply as webapp, server and worker.
-It is recommended to deploy server and worker(s) on separate machines for performance reasons.
+All the above components can be installed on a single machine.
+However, we recommend installing server and worker components on separate machines, potentially installing worker on multiple machines if more throughput is desired.

+This text assumes a Linux based hosts, however, it should be possible to adapt it for Windows hosts.
+The target machine should have at least 4 GB of RAM, 2 Core CPU, and 20GB of disk space.
+Additional requirements on the machine(s) depend on the games that the platform should be able to support.

 **************